andrecossa5/Cellula/README.md

 We will first perform Quality Control and matrix pre-processing.

 __Note 1__ In a single Cellula workflow (i.e., its CLIs calls and results) one choose a unique set of options for each task.
 These options will likely affect the final results.
 Therefore, one is commonly interested in varying them and compare their results without loosing previously precomputed analysis.
 In order to do this, all `Cellula` CLIs all have a `--version` (or `-v`) argument to __activate and write on a__ specific _version_ folder.
 This way, a single place (i.e., the main folder) can store and organize all the results obtained on the same data with different, user-defined strategies.
 Run the same task changing `-v` and see how the `$path_main` folder structure is modified.
+We are currently implementing a new CLI to create a new branche starting from another, existing one (i.e., wihtout having the re-run all the steps from qc.py on).

 __Note 2__ One might want to inspect every output of a Cellula CLI before running the next one, or might want to run an entire analysis with the least number of CLIs calls possible, inspecting results only at the end.
 In this quickstart, we propose a recipe for the second scenario, but human inspection is always encouraged (expecially at this stage of the project).